Shubham2376/Git-Tutorial/readme.md

 `git add . ` : this command will add all files from the working repo to the staging area.

-Note : The name of the remote connection is always used to establish the communication between the repos
+Note : The name of the remote connection is always used to establish the communication between the repos.